shpml/fundamentals/02_chapter/09_assessment.md

 <br>
   This will copy your forked repo from GitHub to your own computer, so that you can work on it.

-7. If you have followed these directions correctly, you should now have a repository in your `fundamentals` folder called `wdi-fundamentals-rps`.
+7. If you have followed these directions correctly, you should now have a repository in your `fundamentals` folder called `wdi-fundamentals-memorygame`.
 This repository contains three folders and a couple of other files.
-The ONLY file we're expecting you to edit for this project is `rockpaperscissors.js` - it can be found at `wdi-fundamentals-rps/app/js/rockpaperscissors.js`.
+The ONLY file we're expecting you to edit for this project is `main.js` - it can be found at `wdi-fundamentals-memorygame/starter-code/main.js`.

 ---